36 Nonprofit Newsletter Best Practices to Inspire Donors

 On special occasions, you can give a festive mood to your newsletter.
 For instance, you can build a themed newsletter on Giving Tuesday.
 Without betraying your brand, you can change your regular design and content to match the giving season.

-Create a brief section to share an interesting fact or statistics related to your cause.
+Create a brief section to share an interesting fact or statistic related to your cause.
 Your email subscribers will continue to engage with your content if they’re learning from you.

-We’ve compiled some of our favourite email newsletters to inspire your own campaigns.
+We’ve compiled some of our favorite email newsletters to inspire your own campaigns.